List of operations conducted by Delta Force: Operation Urgent Fury

 A second Delta mission launched in the early daylight hours of the first day of Operation Urgent Fury in Grenada was to assault Richmond Hill Prison and rescue the political prisoners being held there.
-Built on the remains of an old eighteenth-century fort, the prison cannot be approached by foot from three sides except through dense jungle growing on the steep mountainside; the fourth side is approachable by a narrow neck of road with high trees running along it.
-The prison offers no place for a helicopter assault force to land.
-Richmond Hill forms one side of a steep valley.
-Across and above the valley, on a higher peak, is another old fort, Fort Frederick, which housed a Grenadian garrison.
+Built on the remains of an old eighteenth-century fort, the prison could not be approached by foot from three sides except through dense jungle growing on the steep mountainside.
+The fourth side was approachable by a narrow neck of road with high trees running along it.
+The prison offered no place for a helicopter assault force to land.

+Richmond Hill formed one side of a steep valley.
+Across and above the valley, on a higher peak, was another old fort, Fort Frederick, which housed a Grenadian garrison.
 From Fort Frederick, the garrison easily commanded the slopes and floor of the ravine below with small arms and machine gun fire.
 It was into this valley and under the guns of the Grenadian garrison that the six Blackhawk helicopters of Delta Force, B Squadron flew at 6:30 that morning.

 The helicopters of Task Force 160 flew into the valley and turned their noses toward the prison.
 Unable to land, the Delta raiders began to rappel down ropes dragging from the doors of the helicopters.
 Suddenly, as men swung wildly from the rappelling ropes, the helicopters were caught in a cross-fire from the front, as forces from the prison opened fire; and more devastatingly, from behind, as enemy forces in Fort Frederick rained heavy small arms and machine gun fire down from above.

 According to eyewitness accounts by Grenadian civilians, a number of helicopters that could, flew out of the valley.
 In at least one instance, a helicopter pilot turned back without orders and refused to fly into the assault.
 Charges of cowardice, later dropped, were filed against the Nightstalker pilot by members of Delta who wanted to be inserted.

 Aeropostal Flight 252

 On 29 July 1984, after Venezuelan Aeropostal Flight 252 departed from Caracas in Venezuela, it was hijacked by two men and forced to land on the island of Curaçao which is part of the Netherlands Antilles.
 Two days later, a team of 12 Venezuelan commandos successfully stormed the McDonnell Douglas DC-9, killed the two hijackers and rescued all 79 passengers aboard.
-An unknown number of Delta Force members who had been flown in were not actively taking part in the operation, but acting as advisors for the Venezuelan commando team.
+An unknown number of Delta Force members who had been flown in acted as advisors for the Venezuelan commando team.

 Operation Round Bottle

-Delta planned an operation for three teams to go into Beirut, Lebanon, to rescue Westerners held by Hezbollah, but the action was terminated when negotiations appeared to promise to deliver the hostages in exchange for arms.
+Delta planned an operation for three teams to go into Beirut, Lebanon, to rescue Westerners held by Hezbollah.
+The action was terminated when negotiations appeared to promise to deliver the hostages in exchange for arms.
 The operation was ultimately aborted in the aftermath of the Los Angeles Times story that revealed the Iran–Contra affair.